apmp-dxfg/m-layer-concept/docs/m_layer_examples.rst

 Temperature
 ===========

-There are several interesting examples of difficulties with unambiguous expressions of measured data provided by temperature.
+Several interesting examples of difficulties with unambiguous expressions of measured data are provided by temperature.

 Absolute temperature